klisiubb/event-app/README.md

 ## Demo

-Check out the live demo of the Event App: [event.klisiu.me](https://event.klisiu.me).
+Explore the live demo of the Event App at [event.klisiu.me](https://event.klisiu.me).
-Most of the content is accessible with an admin role.
-You can request access, watch the upcoming YouTube project showcase (soon), or view it during an interview.
+Please note that most of the content requires an admin role for full access.
+If you'd like to see additional features, feel free to request access.
+Additionally, a YouTube project showcase will be available soon, or you can view the app during an interview.
 ## Screenshots

 Screenshots coming soon.